Medidata Blog

 To determine reasonable diversity goals, it’s important for pharmaceutical companies to not only see how their clinical trials have performed in the past, but also understand how their performance has compared to that of the industry as a whole.

 It will be especially useful to assess indication-specific enrollment rates.
 A recent study of clinical trials across the United States revealed that 14.9% of patients enrolled in clinical trials were Black, which is consistent with the 2020 U.S. Census.
 But when looking at the therapeutic area and indication level, there is actually substantial variation in Black participation.
-An example of this can be seen in lung cancer trials, where only 8% of participants were Black—even though the disease disproportionately affects Black patients.
+An example of this can be seen in lung cancer trials, where only 8% of patients were Black—even though the disease disproportionately affects Black patients.

 Pharmaceutical companies can get a better idea of where their own clinical trials should be by diving into more granular industry-wide data on how trials have performed historically—keeping in mind the epidemiology of their targeted indications.